freedomofpress/securedrop/docs/threat_model.md

 ##### Assumption about the media organization hosting SecureDrop

+ * The organization obtains clean hardware for use with SecureDrop.
  * The organization obtains an authentic copy of SecureDrop and its dependencies.
  * The organization follows our [best practice guidelines](https://github.com/freedomofpress/securedrop/blob/develop/docs/deployment_practices.md) when deploying the system.
  * The organization acts in the interest of allowing sources to submit documents, regardless of the contents of these documents.